01 of 06

 - December Nights in Balboa Park: It's Balboa Park's Christmas gift to the community, held in early December.
 Balboa Park museums open their doors free of charge, and there's plenty of entertainment and holiday happiness.

-- Holiday Tea: The Hotel Del Coronado serves a special Victorian Tea throughout the holidays.
+- Holiday Tea: The Hotel Del Coronado serves a Polar Bear Tea throughout the holidays.
 For the younger set, the posh Westgate Hotel serves a special Teddy Bear Holiday Tea on weekends in December.

 - Hotel Del Coronado: Holiday lights outlining the hotel's classic shape are reason enough to see... it, but you can also go ice skating or have a holiday meal.
-If you stay overnight, an elf will tuck the little ones in for the night.
+You can also enjoy Sunday brunch with Santa or their Jingle Roast beach bonfire.

 1 Thanksgiving is celebrated on the fourth Thursday of November.Continue to 6 of 6 below.